 What is a Gray Hat Hacker?

-The gray hat is located somewhere between the white hat and black hat.
+The gray hat is located between the white and black hat.
 Its cracking methods are a mixture of white hat and black hat methods.
 How do they do it?
 They look for vulnerabilities, then find and notify the owner, often charging a fee.
 It is for the elimination of the problem.
 Their initial intrusions into the servers and networks occur without the owner's knowledge, so it's not strictly legal.
 But gray hats hackers think they help these users.
 Why do they need it, you ask?
 Sometimes to become known and contribute to cybersecurity, sometimes for their benefit.

 How Does Gray Hat Hacker Work?

 Let's imagine - that the hacker has entered the user's computer.
 Its next step will be to ask the system administrator to hire one of his friends to solve the problem.
 All this is done naturally for some payment.
 However, prosecutions have somewhat muted this working method.

 How to Protect Yourself From Hackers Nowadays?

 Ways to help you protect yourself from various types of hackers:

 - Use unique, complex passwords.
 Secure passwords are one of the most important ways to protect yourself from cybercriminals.
 Put a password that includes capital letters and symbols.
 It will make it difficult to log in to your account because of the complexity of the password combination.
 Please don't share your passwords with anyone, don't write them in plain sight, and don't make them corny.

 - Never click on links sent in unsolicited emails.
 Don't press everything you see.
 It can be malicious links with malware that can infiltrate your PC and damage it.
 That is why you should pay attention to all the signs that can warn that your computer is infected.